 Short-term health plans are generally adaptable plans.
 You can renew them seamlessly, depending on the provider, at intervals that range from 3 months to 12 months.
 The peculiarities of these plans must be properly considered before they are chosen.

-Short term health insurance can be a good option for the right people.
+Short term health plans insurance can be a good option for the right people.
 It's important to know the pros and cons of the policies available to you.
 Working with a broker that has access to several of these plans could prove beneficial.